-LCC 013A: Beginning Vocabulary & Conversation I
+LCC 015A: Beginning Vocabulary & Conversation I

-Designed for non-native speakers of English on the low-beginning proficiency level, this course provides a foundation of English for everyday language.
-Students participate in a series of listening and speaking activities while learning the meaning of words.
-In addition, students are exposed to elements of North American culture.
+Designed for non-native speakers of English at the low-beginning proficiency level, this course provides a foundation of English for conversational fluency.
+Students learn the meaning of words in context and are exposed to elements of North American culture as they complete guided listening and speaking activities.

-LCC 013B: Beginning Vocabulary & Conversation II
+LCC 015B: Beginning Vocabulary & Conversation II